 Vita

-Philipp Neubauer has been a researcher with the IFSH since October 2018.
-Until June 2022, he worked within the DFG funded project “International Police Missions”.
-In January 2022, he joined the IFSH’s “Research and Knowledge Transfer Office Security Sector Reform (SSR Hub)” that is financed by the German Federal Foreign Office.
-As part of the SSR Hub, he is permanently seconded to the Directorate-General for Crisis Prevention, Stabilisation, Peacebuilding and Humanitarian Assistance of the German Federal Foreign Office.
-As member of the SSR team he researchers and advises on questions regarding Security Sector Reform.
+Since July 2024 Philipp Neubauer is a PhD Fellow at IFSH.
+Before that, from October 2018 to June 2024, he was a researcher with IFSH.
+From 2018 until 2022, he worked within the DFG funded project “International Police Missions”.
+From January 2022 to April 2024, he was part of the IFSH’s “Research and Knowledge Transfer Office Security Sector Reform (SSR Hub)” that was financed by the German Federal Foreign Office.
+From February 2022 to February 2024, Philipp Neubauer was seconded to the Directorate-General for Crisis Prevention, Stabilisation, Peacebuilding and Humanitarian Assistance of the German Federal Foreign Office.
+He researchers and advises on questions regarding international peace operations and and Security Sector Reform.
 From 2014 to 2018, he worked for two members of the German Bundestag.
-He studied in Edinburgh, Montreal and Berlin.
+Philipp Neubauer studied in Edinburgh, Montreal and Berlin.
 During his studies, he received a scholarship from the German Academic Scholarship Foundation.
 Since April 2019, he has been a doctoral candidate at the University of Hamburg.

 Research Profile | Current Projects